Consumer medicine information

 Nervous system disorders.

-Encephalomyelitis, Guillain-Barre Syndrome, convulsions, neuritis, neuralgia, paraesthesia.
+Encephalomyelitis, Guillain-Barré Syndrome, convulsions, neuritis, neuralgia, paraesthesia, syncope, presyncope, dizziness.

 Skin and subcutaneous tissue disorders.